LAST UPDATED: 9 October 2020

 drinkbaby calf growth fluid.
 There's nothing in it people need.Dr Michael Klaper

 With over 3 million Australians opting for dairy-free food, a huge market has opened up for delicious dairy-free products.
 As a result, it seems almost daily that we hear of a new milk, cheese, yoghurt, or ice cream product exploding into this space.
 Food retailers are embracing the movement too with dairy-free pizza, doughnuts, crepes, gelato and frozen yoghurt options popping up at rapid speed.
 There's never been a better time to be dairy-free.
 And regardless of why you make the choice, the impacts are astronomical — for yourself, for animals and for the planet.

 Jordy's mother's milk was intended to help him grow strong.
 But the more milk Jordy drinks, the less the dairy industry can sell to humans.
 So, in Australia and around the world, millions of calves are taken from their mothers and sent to slaughter, at only days old.
 Fortunately, Jordy was rescued by our friends at Brightside Farm Sanctuary.
 Choosing dairy-free spares the lives of more calves like Jordy.

 Animal agriculture is one of the most significant contributors to greenhouse gas emissions and climate change globally.
-The biggest percentage of agriculture's emissions is produced by cows raised for meat and dairy.
+The biggest percentage of the sector's emissions is produced by cows raised for meat and dairy.
 Eating dairy-free is a simple way to reduce your carbon footprint and help protect our planet.